Wapsie Valley Corn Facts 2019

-At the 2018 Washington County Fair, the corn ears won 1st place and the jar of corn won 1st place.
-While the corn stalks did not place in 2019, in both 2016 and 2017, Weatherbury’s corn stalks placed 1st — beating all the GMO corn in the county!
+At the 2019 Washington County Fair, the corn ears won 1st place and the jar of corn won 1st place.
+While the corn stalks did not place in 2019, in both 2016 and 2017 Weatherbury’s corn stalks placed 1st — beating all the GMO corn in the county!
 And as to taste — cornbread made with Weatherbury’s cornmeal and pastry flour won 2nd place in 2019.
 The cornbread has placed at the county fair 5 out of the past 6 years.

 For an illustrated explanation of how Weatherbury grains become flour (and how corn becomes cornmeal and polenta), visit the from seed to flour page.

 More information on Wapsie Valley Corn below the pictures!

 Corn is a spring planted crop.
 Because Weatherbury Farm is organic, we rotary hoe and cultivate the corn to lessen the impact of weeds.